Trump calls Trudeau 'two-faced' after hot mic catches NATO leaders speaking candidly

-President Donald Trump blasted Canadian Prime Minister Justin Trudeau as "two-faced" on Wednesday after Trudeau was caught on an open mic with other world leaders discussing the NATO summit in London and making what may have been references to Trump.
+President Donald Trump blasted Canadian Prime Minister Justin Trudeau as "two-faced" on Wednesday after Trudeau was caught on an open mic with other world leaders discussing the NATO meeting in London and referencing Trump's lengthy press conferences.

-The video, which quickly went viral online, showed Trudeau, British Prime Minister Boris Johnson, French President Emmanuel Macron, and others speaking at a Buckingham Palace reception.
-The video begins with Johnson looking toward Macron and asking, "Is that why — is that why you were late?"
+The video, which quickly went viral online, showed Trudeau, British Prime Minister Boris Johnson, French President Emmanuel Macron and others speaking at a Buckingham Palace reception.
+The video begins with Johnson looking toward Macron and asking, "Is that why you were late?"

-Trudeau jumped in, "He was late because he takes a 40 minute — 40 minute press conference off the top."
+Trudeau jumped in, "He was late because he takes a 40-minute press conference off the top."

 After a cut in the footage, Trudeau adds, "I watched his team's jaws drop on the floor."

+NATO heads appear to joke about fellow leader after Trump eventsDec.
+4, 201900:28

+Trudeau said Wednesday that he was referencing Trump, and said the moment that made "his team's jaws drop" was when the president announced the location for next year's Group of Seven summit at Camp David.

-NBC News had not confirmed whom Trudeau was speaking about, although earlier in the day, Trump was involved in a 38-minute press event alongside Macron.
-Prior to that, the president spoke alongside NATO Sec.
-Gen. Jens Stoltenberg for about 53 minutes.
+On Tuesday, Trump was involved in a 38-minute press event alongside Macron.
+Prior to that, the president spoke alongside NATO Secretary-General Jens Stoltenberg for about 53 minutes.

 Download the NBC News app for breaking news and politics

-'Well, he's two-faced," Trump said of Trudeau alongside German Chancellor Angela Merkel on Wednesday.
-"And honestly with Trudeau he's a nice guy, but the truth is I called him out on the fact he's not paying 2 percent (in funding NATO) and I guess he's not happy about it."
+"Well, he's two-faced," Trump said of Trudeau alongside German Chancellor Angela Merkel on Wednesday.
+"And honestly with Trudeau he's a nice guy, but the truth is I called him out on the fact he's not paying 2 percent (in military spending) and I guess he's not happy about it."

 It's not the first time Trump has taken aim at his Canadian counterpart, calling Trudeau "very dishonest and weak" after a Group of Seven summit in Canada last year.